ankitvg/Galaxy_Classification_Neural_Network/README.md

 5. After training, saved models are placed in the ./models directory and reporting along the way is stored in ./report

+P.S.: The paper and presentation we made for this project is also uploaded.
+Check it out :)